 If your monthly student loan bills are overwhelming, you could reduce them through the Income-Sensitive Repayment plan made available by the Office of Federal Student Aid.
-It caps your monthly loan payments at four to 25 percent of your gross monthly income, depending on your lender’s unique formula.
+It caps your monthly loan payments at 4% and 25% of your gross monthly income, depending on your lender’s unique formula.

-If you’re unable to increase your payments after the five years are up, you could switch to another type of income-driven repayment plan.
+If you’re unable to increase your payments after you’ve exhausted Income-Sensitive Repayment eligibility, you could switch to another type of income-driven repayment (IDR) plan.
 Income-driven plans such as Income-Based Repayment and Income-Contingent Repayment extend your repayment to 20 or 25 years, resulting in smaller monthly payments.

-Because it only lasts five years, the Income-Sensitive Repayment plan is typically best for borrowers who need short-term relief.
-With it, you’ll pay less now but shell out more in the future to pay off your debt in the usual 10-year period.
+Because it usually only lasts five years, the Income-Sensitive Repayment plan is typically best for borrowers who need short-term relief.
+With it, you’ll pay less now but shell out more in the future to pay off your debt on time.